WordPress.com VIP platform specific

 WordPress.com uses Batcache to store and serve cached versions of rendered pages.
 Batcache uses memcached as its storage and is aimed at preventing a flood of traffic from breaking your site.
 It does this by serving old pages to new users.
+The caching is introduced after the same page has been requested at least 4 times in 5 minutes.
 This reduces the demand on the web server CPU and the database.
 It also means some people may see a page that is up to 5 minutes old.

 Who receives a cached pageview? #

 By default, all new users receive a cached pageview.